 Does your family include teenagers and older children?
 If so, how about Victoria Falls?

 The Victoria Falls will conjure up photo after photo from your budding young photographers.
 Meanwhile older teenagers will enjoy terrifying their parents with white water rafting, bungee-jumping and bridge-swinging.
 Especially if you have to join them!

-Younger teenagers and children don’t miss out with adventurous canoeing above the Falls, elephant interaction, boat cruises and game-viewing on the river all being suitable for them.
+Younger teenagers and children don’t miss out with elephant interaction, boat cruises and game-viewing on the river all suitable for them.
 You can choose between resort hotels close to the Falls offering loads of activities and children’s activity clubs.
 Or fully inclusive smaller lodges on the banks of the Zambezi River.
 Here, many activities such as boat cruises, game drives, nature walks, local village visits and canoeing are all included in your stay.
 You can even stay on an idyllic island in the middle of the river Zambezi for a thrill to last a lifetime.
 There's a chance of sharing your dining room with the local elephants…

 Zambia Family Safari Ideas